SeokminHong/builder-pattern/README.md

 - **Chaining**: Can make structure with chained setters.
 - **Complex types are supported**: Lifetime, trait bounds, and where clauses are well supported.
 - **Type safety**: Autocompletion tools can suggest correct setters to build the struct.
 Also, `build` function is allowed only the all of required fields are provided. **No Result**, **No Unwrap**.
 Just use it.
+- **Lazy evaluation and asynchronous**: Lazy evaluation and asynchronous are supported.
+The values will be evaluated when the structure is built.
 - **No additional tasks**: There's no additional constraints to use the macro.
 Any structures and fields are allowed.
 - **Auto-generated documentation**: Documentation for the builder functions are automatically generated.